-Component Purpose Comments Atlas Required for metadata search and discovery Hive Only Hive assets are currently supported in DSS for management

-Component Purpose Comments Spark2 Required for running profiler jobs Livy2 Required for submitting profiler jobs to the cluster Knox Required for authentication, federation, and proxying Knox must be enabled on clusters before you can register the clusters with DPS.
+Component Purpose Comments Atlas Required for metadata search and discovery DataPlane Profiler Agent only works with file-based authentication of Atlas.
+Hive Only Hive assets are currently supported in DSS for management Spark2 Required for running profiler jobs Livy2 Required for submitting profiler jobs to the cluster Knox Required for authentication, federation, and proxying Knox must be enabled on clusters before you can register the clusters with DPS.
 Ranger Required for looking at security policies and mining audit information